 Moving forward, we are likely to see insurers slowly bringing back some loss of deposit/cancellation/disruption cover for COVID-19, albeit limited.

-We have seen in some direct-to-consumer leisure products an introduction of this type of cover where if you or your travelling companion contracts or is suspected to have contracted COVID-19 and cannot travel (or your trip is curtailed) you are afforded coverage under the policy.
+We have seen in some direct-to-consumer leisure products an introduction of this type of cover where if you or your travelling companion contracts COVID-19 or is suspected to have contracted COVID-19 and cannot travel (or your trip is curtailed) you are afforded coverage under the policy.

 With the vaccination rollout gaining pace, especially internationally, travel insurers will be monitoring success of these programmes and the potential stability it may bring.
-The aim of the vaccination programme is to minimise COVID-19 symptoms and spread, reducing strain on both patients and health systems.
-This will still result in potential medical cost loss for vaccinated travellers, although at an expected lower level.
-The flow-on effects of vaccination may in 12-24 months result 'in the risk of 'lockdowns', 'alert level changes' and 'bubble pauses' be significantly reduced to a potential coverable threshold.
+The introduction of Air New Zealand's "no jab, no fly" mandate from 1 February 2022 will give all stakeholders more peace of mind and continue to minimise the spread of COVID-19 in New Zealand as well as potentially reducing the risk of 'lockdowns', 'alert level changes' and 'travel bubble pauses' enough to reach a threshold that may see cover return under business travel products.